-Screen recording | HeyGen Academy
+Screen Recording | HeyGen Academy

 Click start recording.
 A small control panel will appear to indicate that recording is active.

 Deliver your demo, walkthrough, or presentation as you normally would.
 Focus on explaining your content clearly.
-Don’t stop for small mistakes or filler words.
+Do not stop for small mistakes or filler words.

 Step 4: stop recording